6 Signs You Have Poor Circulation

 This is the most common sign of peripheral artery disease (PAD).
 “More than 10 million people in the United States have PAD, and the risk goes up with age,” says Joseph Mills, M.D., chief of vascular surgery and endovascular therapy at Baylor College of Medicine.
 “Your chances of getting it triples between ages 40 and 70.”

 Although many people have PAD and don’t know it, the discomfort means it’s time to take action.
 The biggest risk factors, aside from age, are cigarette smoking and diabetes, so quitting smoking and getting your blood sugar under control can help a lot.
-Also crucial: walking.
+Physical activity, especially walking, is also crucial.

 “The best exercise program for someone with PAD is walking, ideally three times per week for at least 30 minutes at a time,” Dr. Mills says.
 If that sounds impossible, don’t panic.
 “If you can only walk for three to four minutes at a time, that’s okay.
 Take a break, then walk a few more minutes,” he says.
 “You might only be able to do 10 to 15 minutes for the first few weeks, but try to work your way up slowly.”